 What are some examples of internal communication?

-1. Company Updates
+1. Example Template for Company Updates

 Internal comms teams need to inform employees about organizational updates, changes, or milestones.
 An update might be a fun announcement like a wellness event or holiday party, an operational update such as policy changes, an informational update like quarterly results, or difficult news such as an employee death.